crate/cratedb-guide/docs/integrate/llamaindex/index.md

 **Demo: Using LlamaIndex with OpenAI and CrateDB**

 - Connect your CrateDB data to an LLM using OpenAI or Azure OpenAI.
-- Text-to-SQL / Talk to your data:
-  Query the database in human language, i.e. query CrateDB in plain English.
+- Text-to-SQL / Talk to your data: Query the database in human language; query CrateDB in plain English.

 {hyper-tutorial}`[LlamaIndex and CrateDB: Tutorial]` [![README](https://img.shields.io/badge/Open-README-darkblue?logo=GitHub)][LlamaIndex and CrateDB: Code Examples]